CharlesCreativeContent/stytch-node-magic-links/README.md

 1. Fill in `STYTCH_PROJECT_ID` and `STYTCH_SECRET` in the `.env` file.
 Get your credentials from your [Stytch dashboard](https://stytch.com/dashboard/api-keys).
-2. Update apiKey for OpenAI un server.js
+2. Update apiKey for OpenAI in server.js
 3. Add `http://localhost:3000/authenticate` (the `PORT` set in `.env`) as a valid sign-up and login URL on your [Stytch dashboard](https://stytch.com/dashboard/redirect-urls).
 4. Run `npm i`